Adaptive Finite Element Approximations for Kohn-Sham Models: Concluding remarks

 with ${\tilde r}(h_0) \ll 1$ for $h_0 \ll 1$, then we have from the following triangle inequality

 and the similar perturbation arguments that the same convergence rate and quasi-optimal complexity can be derived.

-Finally, we emphasize that, in this paper, we have not given the convergence rate and complexity for the AFE approximations for the Lagrange multipliers $\Lambda$.
-Indeed, the related results for Lagrange multipliers are not so obvious, and we need do some more detail analysis, which will increase the length of this paper.
-We will consider it in our coming papers.
+Finally, we point out that, in this paper, we have not given the convergence rate and complexity for the AFE approximations for the Lagrange multipliers $\Lambda$.
+Indeed, the related optimal results for Lagrange multipliers are not so obvious, and we need do some more detailed analysis, which increase the length of this paper.
+We will report elsewhere.